peterleosmith/embsys310/assignment01/embeddedDeviceExample.md

 Here are just some of the challenges that a designer of a wireless speaker could encounter:

- ###Power Consumption
+ ##### Power Consumption
  The battery life of a wireless speaker is often a key differentiating property for a consumer, so power consumption is a key design consideration.
-Since the audio output will be in use whenever the speaker is on, the other components such as bluetooth module or the processor itself must be energy efficient.
+Since the audio output is somewhat of a non-negotiable power usage, the other components must be utilized efficiently and consumer as little power as possible.

- ###Reliability
+ ##### Reliability
  A wireless speaker that frequently disconnects from its audio input will end up in the garbage.
 Once connected, the device must reliably hold the connection.
+Since speakers only have a couple buttons for user interaction, the user cannot address any errors, so the software must work reliably.

- ###Cost
+ ### Cost
- To produce a quality sound, the audio
+ As a consumer good, cost is vital.
+The speaker itself may be an unavoidably expensive component, so the rest of the device must be designed to limit the cost.